The Spirit of the Air will be a new sculpture at Dublin Airport.

 Richard Enda King speaks about how he hopes people will connect with his work and that they will concoct an appellation for his monument as they have done for other Dublin monuments such as the Molly Malone (The Tart with the Cart) and Anna Livia Fountain (The Floozie in the Jacuzzi).

-An RTÉ News report by Kevin McDonald broadcast on 3 October 1989.
+An RTÉ News report broadcast on 3 October 1989.
+The reporter is Kevin McDonald.

 Molly Malone Statue (The Tart with the Cart)